João Renato Orecchia Zúñiga +

-Sex With Demons is a project that combines performance, storytelling, and music.
+Sex With Demons was a project that combines performance, storytelling, and music.
 The working title is taken from the belief that lucid dreaming can lead to a loss of control over one's sexual encounters in the spiritual realm.
 Intrigued by the imaginative implications of this idea, and relating it to a certain kind of inherent human vulnerability and fear, the piece explores several notions concerning metaphysical boundaries and what there might be to gain or lose by crossing them.
 The two artists are experimenting with a form that encompasses and pushes against their respective disciplines.
 Lindiwe comes from theatre and performance art, while João is at home in the realms of sound art and music.
 Looking to strengthen their own practices by pushing outside of their usual boundaries, the piece is a reflection of different approaches and styles rubbing up against each other with as yet unknown results.
 Using the minefield of religious and moral norms and taboos as a starting point, and exploring the fragility and vulnerability of bodies and minds attempting to unlearn these fictions, the duo attempts to narrate and embody the tenuous connections between bodies, between each other, with an audience, between human beings and the elusive Something Bigger.

-Having spent some initial time developing creative texts and musical compositions prior to the residency period, Lindiwe and João aim to develop work that will ultimately be performed in a form or forms that emerge from the process.
+Having spent some initial time developing creative texts and musical compositions prior to the residency period, Lindiwe and João aimed to develop work that would ultimately be performed in a form or forms that emerge from the process.
 The texts are by turns poetic, fragmented, anecdotal pieces drawn from dreams, memories, personal accounts of strange events, and extracts from self-help videos from the Internet.
 Musically, the piece incorporates new and experimental compositions, modular synthesisers, 70s rock 'n roll covers and iconic avant garde "process music".
-By devising performance tasks for one another and exploring the boundaries between their combined disciplines, the two collaborators are looking to find a new way of working, one that reflects the moment of transition that they each find themselves in as artists.
+By devising performance tasks for one another and exploring the boundaries between their combined disciplines, the two collaborators were looking to find a new way of working, one that reflects the moment of transition that they each find themselves in as artists.